 The Philippines are a year round destination.
 However, as a tropical country the Philippines have only two main seasons throughout the year.
 The Batangas region is better to be visited during the dry season, from November to April.
 In the rainy season the occasional shower can ruin pretty much all the outdoor activities.
 The highest temperatures as well as the humidity occur from May to July, so if possible skip traveling during that time of the year.

-Few facts about Batangas
+A few facts about Batangas

 Batangas is a province in the Philippines located on the Luzon island, with the city of Batangas being the capital of the region.
 Unlike the rest of the Philippines, the region doesn’t offer the most beautiful sand beaches like elsewhere in the country.
 Instead, the region is popular cause of its rich marine life, with Anilao being the ultimate center of extraordinary marine biodiversity which is why it’s sometimes called the Center of the Center of Marine Biodiversity.